Protecting Expressive Circuits with a Quantum Error Detection Code: Logical Quantum Volume Experiments

 \subsection{Additional experimental details and results}

-Circuits are initially constructed in the gateset: $\{ H, S, S^\dagger, \textrm{CNOT}, \textrm{MS}(\theta) \}$, following the construction of the initialisation, syndrome measurement and final measurement circuits given in Fig.~\ref{fig:ft-circs} as well as the construction of the encoded QV circuits described previously.
+Circuits are initially constructed in the gateset: $\{ H, S, S^\dagger, \textrm{CNOT}, \textrm{MS}(\theta) \}$, following the construction of the initialisation, syndrome measurement and final measurement circuits given in Fig.~\ref{fig:ft-circs} of the main text as well as the construction of the encoded QV circuits described previously.
 These circuits are then compiled into the native gateset of the Quantinuum hardware~\cite{Pino_2021} using the TKET compiler~\cite{pytket-pypi}.

-Our experiments were run with 0x, 1x, 2x, 3x syndrome measurements.
+Our experiments use 0x, 1x, 2x, 3x syndrome measurements.
 For 0x rounds of syndrome measurement we carry out 75 repeats of the experiment (measurement shots), for 1x we use 100 shots and for 2x and 3x we perform 150 shots.
 We vary the number of shots with the goal of retaining 10-20 shots of each circuit after discards, while the discard rate varies with the number of syndrome measurements.
+For the 0x, 1x and 3x cases we run 45 random circuits, while for 2x we run 100 circuits.
+The approximate total experimental runtimes is 5 hours for 0x rounds of syndrome measurement, 6 hours for 1x rounds, 20 hours for 2x rounds and 11 hours for 3x rounds.

 All circuits run to the end, with the outcome of mid-circuit error detection measurements being saved to classical syndrome registers.
-When the measurement results have been collected we discard results where an error was detected.
+When the measurement results are collected we discard results where an error is detected.
 The results that are not discarded are post-processed to reconstruct the values of the logical operators $\overline{Z}_i$ as well as $S_Z$.
 If $S_Z$ detects an error we discard the result.
 The remaining decoded results are processed to compute the heavy output frequency.

-The heavy output frequencies for each individual QV circuit with 0x, 1x, 2x and 3x syndrome measurements are shown in Fig.~\ref{fig:qv-multi-series}, as well as the discard rates.
+The heavy output frequencies for each individual QV circuit with 0x, 1x, 2x and 3x syndrome measurements are shown in Supp.
+Fig.~\ref{fig:qv-multi-series}, as well as the discard rates.
 The reported cumulative averages are calculated using Qiskit~\cite{qiskit-pypi}.
 The bounds shown are calculated using the bootstrapped approach described in Ref.~\cite{baldwin2022re}.